-In keeping with the current Class Attendance Policy, the Wellness Center staff is not permitted to write excuses for missed classes.
-Students should send a photo copy of their written excuse to Chowan Registrar at Registrar@chowan.edu
+In keeping with the current Class Attendance Policy, the Student Health Services staff is not permitted to write excuses for missed classes.
+They can only write a note saying the student was seen by the nurse and missed a class.
+Students should send a photocopy of their written excuse to their professors.